THE CX PROJECT IS SUPPORTED BY

 The first projects backed by a recently announced £345m funding package for southern Scotland and northern England could begin before the end of the year.

-Scotland is set to benefit from new funding14th March 2019
+Scotland is set to benefit from new funding

 Scotland is set to benefit from new funding for a Borderlands growth deal the Chancellor announced in the Spring Statement.